har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 Before flashing this project for the first time, run **Erase Flash** in the PlatformIO **PROJECT TASKS > esp32dev > Platform** dropdown menu.
 This is to ensure any existing partitions on the ESP32 are wiped.

 Run **Build Filesystem Image**.
-This will generate a spiffs binary image from the files contained in the `/data` sub-directory.
+This will generate a LittleFS binary image from the files contained in the `/data` sub-directory.
 The project repository `/data` directory includes :
 * webserver root html page `index.html` and `style.css` files. (required)
 * example `options.txt` file for configuring the gpsvario. (optional)
 * example route file with waypoints in **FormatGEO** format. (optional)

 Run **Upload Filesystem Image**.
-This will flash the SPIFFS partition binary image to the SPIFFS partition address specified in `min_spiffs.csv`.
+This will flash the LittleFS partition binary image to the LittleFS partition address specified in `partitions.csv`.
 This step needs to be executed again only if you change the contents of the project `/data` sub-directory.

 From the PlatformIO **PROJECT TASKS > esp32dev > General** menu, run  **Clean** and then **Build**.
 This will generate the firmware application binary `firmware.bin` in the project `.pio/build/esp32dev` directory.

 Run **Upload and Monitor**.

 You will be prompted to calibrate the accelerometer, magnetometer and gyroscope (see Usage section below).
-Calibration parameters are saved to the SPIFFS file `calib.txt`.
+Calibration parameters are saved to the file `calib.txt`.

 Example Visual Studio Code screenshot of the debug log after running **Upload and Monitor** :